hahoyer/factorio/mods/ingteb/source/README.md

 - involve achievements
 - "machine-column" for character
 - machine-column for labs
-- machine-column for furnaces

 known issue:
 - it takes seconds when presenting first help page
 - it takes seconds when presenting large help pages the first time
 - it takes second when presenting large help pages (especially machine-columns)
-- burner recipe has hard-coded producivity (60 water into 60 steam in 1s)
-- machine column for miners are gone

 **Note: This mod is under development.
 Please be so kind and use the "Discussion" tab to give feedback - especially if you encounter bugs.** Many thanks in advance